KomiWolf/KomiWolf/README.md

   </div>

 ### Developer tools I've already used
-- Postman
+- Postman (Lightweight, fast, and extensible code editor by Microsoft)
-- DBeaver
+- DBeaver (Universal database management tool for SQL and NoSQL databases)
-- VSCode
+- VSCode (Lightweight, fast, and extensible code editor by Microsoft)
-- Github Desktop
+- Github Desktop (Simplify GitHub repository management with a user-friendly interface)

 ##